giacomosepe/giac-congo-theme/content/start-here/index.md

 showPosts: false
 ---

-# I am running up a sales and communication one person business
+# I am running a sales and communication one person business

 ### For over a decade I have been partnering with business owners and investors to build a product-led, sustainable, and disruptive businesses